-Operators riding in-service coaches or in a base car with a qualified operator must present a completed route break-in card to the Training Unit with the signature of the instructing operator within five calendar days after riding the route.
+Operators riding in-service coaches or in a base car with a qualified operator must present a completed Route Qualification Card to the Training unit with the signature of the instructing operator within five calendar days after riding the route.
 Operators may qualify on three routes in a 24 hour period of time and may only qualify on a day that they work or on a RDO.
+An operator my qualify on more than three routes in a 24 hour period if 'Assigned to Qualify' by the base.
 An operator may not qualify when they are on vacation, sick, industrial or FMLA/KCMLA leave.
 An operator's pay cannot exceed 16 hours in a 24 hour period of combined on-duty and qualification pay.